AmanPriyanshu/Deep-Belief-Networks-in-PyTorch/README.md

 # Deep-Belief-Networks-in-PyTorch
 The aim of this repository is to create RBMs, EBMs and DBNs in generalized manner, so as to allow modification and variation in model types.

+## This repository has been executed and verified on 8th October 2023

 ## RBM:

 Energy-Based Models are a set of deep learning models which utilize physics concept of energy.
 They determine dependencies between variables by associating a scalar value, which represents the energy to the complete system.